AdobeDocs/experience-manager-64.en/help/assets/check-out-and-submit-assets.md

    You can also choose to annotate or publish the asset.

-1. Select the edited asset from the Assets UI, and click/tap the **Checkin** icon from the toolbar.
+1. Select the edited asset from the Assets UI, and click/tap the **[!UICONTROL Checkin]** icon from the toolbar.

    ![chlimage_1-475](assets/chlimage_1-475.png)